midtown-ai/www/docs/glossary/k.md

  Data < Information and signals < Knowledge < Wisdom
 ```

- There are different types of knowledge
+ There are different types of knowledge:

   * [Parametric knowledge] - knowledge stored in the [parameters] of the model
   * [Source knowledge] - vector database + augmented context
   * ...